 Internal Linking Checklist

-• Related content links to each other
+- Related content links to each other

-• Links are contextually relevant
+- Links stay contextually relevant

 Important: Image Optimization